dbdmg/rescue/README.md

 ## Citation
-The paper is under revision.
-Any citation reference will appear here.
+The paper is under review.
+Citation reference will be provided here.

 ## Contacts